 Rotate encoder 1 to enable and set the rate of the quantizer.
 1/16 is the coarsest setting, 1/64 is the most precise.
 Rotate encoder 2 to set the strength value of quantization.
 While 100% strength value will apply maximum quantization to the notes, lower values will allow the notes to be slightly off-grid.
 Tweak this parameter to taste to find the balance between straight and swung feel in your tracks.
+The track quantizer is non-destructive, meaning that the original micro-timings of the sequence are preserved and can be restored at any time.
+If you prefer a destructive quantization, use the quantize option in rec settings.
 2.4.
 Across live and step mode Any note recorded in live mode can be seen and edited in step mode.
 Moreover, all notes and chords played on an external controller or using the live mode keypads are captured in step mode and displayed on the left screen under LEARN.
 Those learned notes can be added with a single press of a pad in step mode.
 More info about LEARN: click here.